fbpx

 Townshend was awarded peerage for his work and became Lord Sydney in 1783.
 It is under this title, Lord Viscount Sydney, that the city of Sydney in New South Wales, Australia was named after!!

-Lord Sydney was a man of compassion who felt a great responsibility in maintaining the rights of individuals, regardless of their unfortunate circumstances or position in society.
-So, when preparations were being made for the First Fleet of convicts to sail to Australia, he set out to write a Charter of Justice.
+When preparations were being made for the First Fleet to sail to Australia, Lord Sydney set out to write a Charter of Justice.
 This Charter would provide a plan that could be used to guide the new society, in accordance with British justice expectations and based on principles from Magna Carta.
-This plan was to be implemented by the commanding officer in charge of the colony to avoid a dangerous and lawless society developing from the early days of settlement.
+It established the colony and courts and ensured that all persons in the colony were subject to the law.

 Click here to learn more about Lord Sydney, the man that the city of Sydney is named after.

-Lord Sydney also chose Captain Arthur Phillip to fill the role as the first governor of New South Wales, as he believed he was a man of great integrity and fairness who would be sympathetic to the plight of those being transported.
+Lord Sydney chose Captain Arthur Phillip to fill the role as the first governor of New South Wales, as he believed he was a man of great integrity and fairness who would be sympathetic to the plight of those being transported.

 In the initial days of arrival, the colony was still essentially a prison facility and Captain Phillip looked to the Charter of Justice written by Townshend for guidance and direction.
 The challenge was great as his officers were dealing with convicts who had endured everything to survive and were afraid of nothing.